Debbiepimpo/furlong-helpdesk/README.md

 * Mozilla Firefox

 ### Stripe payment testing

- I've being used the below information for testing the payments.
+ For testing the payments usin Stripe, I've being used the following information;

 - Card number - 4242424242424242
 - CVC - Any 3 digit number.
 - Expiry date - Any date in the future.